How to Make Winning Decisions

 the long-term game-plan more difficult?
 How does each possible

-game-plan bring me closer to my goal?
+game-plan bring everyone closer to their goals?

 I will speak for myself